zship/amd-cli/doc/amd.1.md

 * <pool>:
   One or more <module>s to indicate files inside your project (as opposed to your project's dependencies).
 Shell globbing works as expected.
+If a directory is specified, it will be expanded to '<directory>/\*\*/\*.js' (i.e. find all JavaScript files under the directory).
 Commands like `amd-whatrequires` use <pool> to restrict their search to a manageable subset. *May be omitted* if your RequireJS configuration uses optimizer-specific options like `include` and `modules`.